John Florio: Shakespeare's use of Florio

 Numerous scholars have highlighted the great influence of Florio's translation of Michel de Montaigne's Essays in Shakespeare's plays.
 Friedrich Nietzsche wrote that "Shakespeare was Montaigne’s best reader".
-Scholars like Jonathan Bate have noticed that Florio's translation of Montaigne's Essays had an impact on Shakespeare's plays, before the published translation appeared and they claim Shakespeare knew the translation before publication, but not providing any explanation or proof how it was possible that Shakespeare knew the translated work before the publication.
+Scholars like Jonathan Bate have noticed that Florio's translation of Montaigne's Essays had an impact on Shakespeare's plays, before the published translation appeared and they claim Shakespeare knew the translation before publication, but not providing any explanation or proof how Shakespeare might have known the translated work before the publication.
 F. O. Matthiessen, in his analysis of Florio's translation of Montaigne's Essays, suggested the similarity between Florio's and Shakespeare's style, concluding that "Shakespeare and Florio were constantly talking with the same people, hearing the same theories, breathing the same air."

 Florio's biographer Clara Longworth de Chambrun made an extensive analysis of Florio's dramatic dialogues of First Fruits, Second Fruits and passages from Montaigne's Essays, doing a comparison with Shakespeare's dialogues and pointing out some similarities between the two writers.
 Further textual and linguistic analysis was performed by Rinaldo C. Simonini, who compared Florio's dramatic dialogues of First Fruits and Second Fruits with Shakespeare's plays.

 Groom of the Privy Chamber (1604–1619)

 Florio & Queen Anne

-With the accession of James I John Florio's life at court begins a new chapter.
+With the accession of James I, John Florio's life at court begins a new chapter.
 He became Groom of the Privy Chamber, lived at court, and had a prestigious position at the centre of power.
-From 1604 to Queen Anne's death in 1619 he had a secure income, and his life was on a steadier course.
+From 1604 to Queen Anne's death in 1619, he had a secure income, and his life was on a steadier course.

 Florio's duties and his influence over the Queen at court emerge from various official documents.
-First, he became reader in Italian to Queen Anne and one of the grooms of her privy chamber.
-In a document dated March 1619 there is a list of Queen Anne's "Grooms of the Privy Chamber" with the length of their service and the amounts of their yearly salary.
-In this Florio is stated to have served her for fifteen years at a salary of one hundred pounds per annum.
+First, he became a reader in Italian to Queen Anne and one of the grooms of her privy chamber.
+In a document dated March 1619, there is a list of Queen Anne's "Grooms of the Privy Chamber" with the length of their service and the amounts of their yearly salary.
+In this, Florio is stated to have served her for fifteen years at a salary of one hundred pounds per annum.
 This makes 1604 the year in which John Florio began his court service.
 A groom's salary was sixty pounds per annum.
 The higher rate in Florio's case seems to have been due to his additional functions as reader in Italian and private secretary to the Queen.
 He also wrote her letters and interviewed people for her.
-In addition to his attendance on the Queen, John Florio was also tutor in Italian and French to Prince Henry at court.
-In November 1606 Anne of Denmark gave him a valuable cup as a present at the christening of his grandchild, bought from the goldsmith John Williams.
+In addition to his attendance on the Queen, John Florio was also a tutor in Italian and French to Prince Henry at court.
+In November 1606, Anne of Denmark gave him a valuable cup as a present at the christening of his grandchild, bought from the goldsmith John Williams.